 John Stark’s representation of beekeeping in “Apiculture”

 One of our favorite artists, John Stark, will have an upcoming exhibition, Apiculture, opening on the 6th of October at Charlie Smith Gallery in London.
-We published a short blog post about his art back in August of 2010.

 An interview with John Stark in Spoonfed sheds some light on beekeeping imagery that is woven through a number of his paintings: